HaploidJS/haploidjs.github.io/docs/guide/async-navigation-cancelation.md

 - Record each route jump only in the states of confirmed, confirming, and canceled;
 - Push them all into a queue in order of priority;
 - 「Rule 1」: The left side of the confirmed unit on the far right must be removed from the queue
-- 「Rule 2」: The rightmost consecutive revoked units must be removed from the queue
+- 「Rule 2」: The rightmost consecutive cancelled units must be removed from the queue

-> Pages that are not in the queue, whether eventually confirmed or withdrawn, no longer have control over page navigation.
+> Pages that are not in the queue, whether eventually confirmed or cancelled, no longer have control over page navigation.

-For example, if the user enters the page A for the first time, the unconditional setting is confirmed, and then the user jumps to pages B and C consecutively, then the current queue state is (bottom-up):
+For example, if the user enters the page A for the first time, setting it confirmed unconditionally, and then the user jumps to pages B and C consecutively, then the current queue state is (bottom-up):

 ```
 [C confirming]